Xenoty/beach-clean-up-platform/Readme.md

     1. Locate your MongoDB Server install and double-click the 'mongod.exe' file.
 This is usually located in
         1. 'C:\Program Files\MongoDB\Server\<version>\bin\mongod.exe'

-#### 3. Update Connection String (*Atlas only*)
+#### 3. Update Connection String

-1. In Solution Explorer, drop-down the WebAPI project and double-click the appsettings.json.
+1. In Solution Explorer, drop-down the WebAPI project and double-click the 'appsettings.json' file.
 2. Under 'UserDatabaseSettings', replace the field value for 'ConnectionString' with your connection string.
     1. MongoDB Atlas (cloud)
         1. In your Database Deployments View, click the 'Connect' button for the cluster you created.